|

 Buying your house is probably the biggest financial transaction

 that you will ever carry out.
-It is also probable one of the more
+It is also probably one of the more

 listing some of the pertinent rules relevant to this procedure.
 This

-is a list of the must-know regulations relating to property.
+is a list of the must-know regulations relating to property in Malta.
 You are

 however strongly advised to take buying or selling legal advice only

-- Size of property, it is good for you now, or will you need small or larger quite soon.
+- Size of property: is it good for you now?
+Will you need something smaller or larger quite soon?
 Children?

-- Location: Why do you want to live in the area where you are looking for property.
+- Location: Why do you want to live in the area you are looking for.
 Make a list.
 Does it make sense?

 - Facilities: Are they close enough to you, schools, grocer, pharmacy, etc. If not, how far are you prepared to travel.
 What facilities do you need often?

-- Where is the money coming from, to purchase this property.
-Sale of existing house, investment, parents, Bank (have you made an appointment with the Bank yet?)
+- Where is the money to purchase this property coming from?
+Sale of existing house?
+Investment?
+Parents?
+Bank? (if so, have you made an appointment with the Bank yet?)

-- Type: Flat, Masonette, Penthouse, Condo, House of Character, Terraced House, Bungalow, Villa?
+- Type: Flat, Maisonette, Penthouse, Condo, House of Character, Terraced House, Bungalow, Villa?
 Modern, Classic, Rustic, Minimalist, Art Deco?

 - Garage: Large, Very Large, 1 car, 2 car, street level, basement, car space or just do not need one in the first place.
 Do you have a boat, or keep animals?